-A fire plan must be consistent with:

-- Fire and Emergency's national strategy - any local planning by Fire and Emergency in respect of the local area - any current operational service agreement and memorandum of understanding that Fire and Emergency has with other agencies or people relevant to the local area - any relevant Fire and Emergency policies.
+- A fire plan must be consistent with: - Fire and Emergency's national strategy - any local planning by Fire and Emergency for the local area - any current operational service agreement and memorandum of understanding that Fire and Emergency has with other agencies or people relevant to the local area - any relevant Fire and Emergency policies.
+The first part of this template highlights policies that impact our regulatory role, However, fire plans must comply with other Fire and Emergency internal policies, such as records management.